st-brigids-cross-necklaces

 St Brigids Cross Necklace

-St. Brigid's cross pendant is a rhodium plated design that is enhanced with pastel colored glass stones that are set in the cross along with the circular border.
+St. Brigid's cross pendant is a rhodium-plated design that is enhanced with pastel colored glass stones that are set in the cross along within the circular border.

 s45500